Weyl semimetals in optical lattices: moving and merging of Weyl points, and hidden symmetry at Weyl points

-where $\sigma_{x}, \sigma_y$ and $\sigma_z$ represent the Pauli matrices defined in the sublattice space.
-Diagonalizing Eq.(\ref{BH0}), we obtain the corresponding dispersion relation as
+with $\alpha=v/2t_z$ and $\beta=2t_{xy}/t_z$ being the dimensionless parameters and $\sigma_{x}, \sigma_y$ and $\sigma_z$ being the Pauli matrices defined in the sublattice space.
+Diagonalizing equation (\ref{BH1}), we obtain the corresponding dispersion relation as

-From this dispersion relation, we can see that two band touch at the four distinct points $\mathbf{W}_i=(\pi/2,\pm\pi/2, \pm\pi/2)$ $(i=1,2,3,4)$ in the Brillouin zone as shown in Fig.\ref{weyl}(a).
+with $m=2t_z(\alpha+\beta\sin k_x \sin k_y)$.
+From this dispersion relation, we can see that two band touch at some points $\mathbf{W}_i$ in the Brillouin zone in some parameter ranges.
 Near the touching points, the dispersion relation has the linear form as

 with $\mathbf{p}=\mathbf{k}-\mathbf{W}_i$.
 Around the the touching points, the chirality can defined as